BrandonCravener/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge.

 I've tried to keep most of my work open source.
+I have deleted some of the repositories while cleaning up my account.
 ## Contents
 * [Rules](rules.md)
 * [Log - click here to see my progress](log.md)